jdsghuman/FrontEndBoilerplate/README.md

 `gulp watch`

-**Build** - Will run the build process and will place the files in the /dist folders
+**Build** - Will run the build process and will place the files in the /dist folders.
+The /dist folder files are deleted/created every time the gulp build command is run.

 `gulp build`